 In summer be cautious of the heat and bring plenty of water.

-The Gardens are located on the southeastern corner of the UCLA campus.
+The gardens are located on the southeastern corner of the UCLA campus.
 Admission is free.
-About 5000 species of tropical and subtropical plants are grown on the six acres of the Mildred E. Mathias Botanical Gardens.
+About 5000 species of tropical and subtropical plants are grown on the six acres of the Mildred E. Mathias Botanica Gardens.

 You can take a self-guided tour to experience all the gardens have to offer.